 Nicosia returns to his bullish habits, re-firing his brother-in-law and surrounding himself with prostitutes, to keep himself availed of blood.

 This soon leads to even grander designs, essentially turning the toothpaste factory into a blood bank, into which all his employees must donate, willingly or otherwise.
 He is overjoyed when his wife arrives one day with his new-born son, which he takes to mean he is once again virile and heterosexual.
 However, when he peeks into the pram, he’s in for a surprise…

 To put this into an even more perverse context, Fulci made this film straight after the ferocious violence of Four of the Apocalypse and Avati shortly before contributing his writing skills to Passolini’s Salo.
 Less surprising are the depths to which Italian comedy would stoop: most easily offended groups are catered for.

 Fulci was no stranger to comedy, this film coming just three years after the better-known The Eroticist and in typical fashion fills the film with rather more than the traditional low-level laughs, with crude nods at Marxism (Nicosia literally sucking the blood of his employees) and an actually quite effective take on the familiar vampire film traits.

-Ilona Staller (soon-to-be renamed Cicciolina) appears in a small role, though there are no sightings of female names more readily associated with the sexy comedy genre, such as Edwige Fenech or Gloria Guida – the jaunty score comes courtesy of Bixio-Frizzi-Tempera.
-Not as knockabout or as crass as the plot or its contemporaries would suggest, this is indeed a curiosity for both vampire fans and followers of Fulci.
+Ilona Staller (soon-to-be renamed Cicciolina) appears in a small role, though there are no sightings of female names more readily associated with the naughty comedy genre, such as Edwige Fenech or Gloria Guida – the jaunty score comes courtesy of Bixio-Frizzi-Tempera.
+Not as knockabout or as crass as the plot or its contemporaries would suggest, this is indeed a curiosity for both vampire fans and followers of Lucio Fulci.